xescugc/qid/docs/documentation.md

 ## How it works

-The QID server checks periodically (every Xs) the Pipelines Resources to see if there is a new version to trigger a new Build for a
+The QID server checks periodically (every 1m) the Pipelines Resources to see if there is a new version to trigger a new Build for a
 Job that depends on that Resource that changed.
 If there is then a new job/s will be queued for a Worker to do.
 Then when it finishes it checks if another job depends on it and queues for that job/s to be triggered.

-Workers execute everything on the host machine for now (either on the server if local or on the worker host), each time something is executed it's done on a unique `$XDG_CACHE_HOME/qid/{UUID}/` folder so it never collisions with a previous run, will potentially [change](https://github.com/xescugc/qid/issues/57) on the future
+When a job/resource is executed in a worker it creates a `$WORKDIR` `$XDG_CACHE_HOME/qid/{UUID}/` in which everything is executed.

+The execution of any action is done on a [`runner`](#runner)

 ## Server Configuration